 - Pity framing — “save them” lyrics feel patronizing; “with us” framing connects.

-- Donation language in the chorus — kills sing-along; donation lives in the screen card, not the song.
+- Donation language in the chorus — kills the sing-along; donation lives in the screen card, not the song.

 - Treating the cause like a product — cause anthems trade promise for invitation.